Last updated on September 19th, 2024 at 05:02 pm

 Fall and spring bring encounters with migrating Monarch butterflies, who pour through Florida’s Panhandle en route to and from their winter home in Mexico.
 As they flutter through, the Monarch’s lay their eggs in native milkweed, enabling their larvae to survive.

-A half-mile wide and more than a mile long, Henderson Beach’s eco-system supports a scenic spray of low-growth sand pine, scrub oak, sea oats, Southern magnolia and dune rosemary on its rolling dunes, some of which are 30 feet high.
+A half-mile wide and more than a mile long, Henderson Beach has 30-foot high white sand dunes.
+The eco-system supports a scenic spray of low-growth sand pine, scrub oak, sea oats, Southern magnolia and dune rosemary on its rolling dunes.

 Day-use visitors are directed to the western reaches of the 250-acre park, while campers take root on the eastern end, creating two distinct areas with the campground beach enjoying the least amount of crowding, crowding significant enough to close the park on many summer days but more relaxed in fall.